 What to Bring

 Windscape can see all kinds of weather over the span of two days.
 Be prepared for, sun, rain, wind, hot and cold.
 Have with you sunscreen, bug spray, an umbrella, a lawn chair to sit and enjoy the kites, and dress in layers.
-There is food, drinks, and snacks on site, but you are welcome to bring your own, especially a water bottle.
+There is food, drinks, and snacks on site, but you are welcome to bring your own, especially a refillable water bottle.

 Food and Snacks

 The SaskPower Windscape Kite Festival is equipped to meet the needs of your sweet tooth as well as providing a variety of food trucks.
 In the TD Bank Children’s Tent there is a full Ice Cream Shop offering, popsicles, chocolate coated ice cream bars, and fudge ice cream bars.
-There are also assorted candy bags and more popcorn then you can eat, all available to for purchase.
+There are also assorted candy bags and more popcorn than you can eat, all available for purchase.
 Keep an eye out for our Ice Cream Bike that roams about the festival grounds offering cool treats to those in need.

 Please bring your entire family and enjoy a picnic at the festival.
 Outside food is welcome.

 Everyone is invited to fly kites at our festival.
 We offer a large open field for the public to use at the very south end of the festival.
-All kinds of kites are encouraged except fighter kites with mania line.
+All kinds of kites are welcome, except fighter kites with mania line.
 Kites are available for purchase or to build in the Children’s Tent.

 Please be courteous to other kite flyers and apologize when you cross their lines.
 Watch your kite at all times.
 Wear gloves if your kite is large or the winds are strong.
 Wear sunscreen and sunglasses.
 Don’t let your kite fly above people on the ground, especially if it is a stunt kite or a fighter.
 They are very fast and difficult to control.
 They can hit people before they have a chance to get out of the way.